eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

         self.simulator = dict()

 .. note::
-  Note that the custom parameters we have added to the *spec* of type :mod:`~eagerx.core.specs.BridgeSpec` using the :func:`~eagerx.core.view.update` method are now arguments to the :func:`~eagerx.core.entities.Bridge.initialize` method.
+  Note that the parameters under "custom params" correspond to the signature of the :func:`~eagerx.core.entities.Bridge.initialize` method.
   In this way, we can easily use these parameters to initialize the *OdeBridge* node.
   We will use the *simulator* attribute to keep track of the objects and their ODEs, states and inputs.
+  This *simulator* object is a special object, since it will be shared among all the engine nodes of type :mod:`~eagerx.core.entities.EnigneNode`.
+  In this way, we create a reference simulator attribute in the :mod:`~eagerx.core.entities.Bridge`.

 add_object
 **********